The Celtic Tree of Life symbol (Crann Bethadh) is an impressive sight.

-What is the Celtic Tree of Life Symbol?
+Quick need-to-knows about the Celtic Tree of Life symbol

 The Celtic Tree of Life symbol is one of the many designs to come from an ancient group of tribes known as the Celts.